Iraq sentences 2 more French IS members to death, 6 so far

-BAGHDAD (AP) - An Iraqi court sentenced on Tuesday two more French members of the Islamic State group to death, bringing the total number of French former jihadis condemned to death this week to six.
+BAGHDAD (AP) - An Iraqi court on Tuesday sentenced two high-profile French members of the Islamic State group to death, bringing the total number of French former jihadis condemned to death this week to six.

+France, meanwhile, said it would do all it can to spare the group from execution in Iraq.
+Although it has made no effort to bring back the captured fighters, France is outspoken against the death penalty globally.

+The sentencings in Iraq come amid a controversy about the legal treatment of thousands of foreign fighters who had joined IS at the height of its power in Syria and Iraq when the militant group declared its self-styled caliphate.

-The men were identified as Karam El-Harchaoui and Brahim Nejara.
+The men sentenced to death Tuesday were identified as Karam Salam Mohammed El-Harchaoui and Brahim Ali Mansour Nejara.
 They are among a group of 12 French citizens who were detained by the U.S.-backed Syrian Democratic Forces in neighboring Syria and handed over to Iraq in January.
 The Kurdish-led group spearheaded the fight against IS in Syria and has handed over to Iraq hundreds of suspected IS members in recent months.

+Nejara, 23, helped run one of the networks that sent Europeans to join the Islamic State group and appeared in a video a week after the November 2015 attacks in Paris.
+The video was titled “Paris has collapsed” and shows a fictitious destruction of the Eiffel Tower, according to Jean-Charles Brisard of the Center of the Analysis of Terrorism.

+Nejara is originally from a suburb of the French city of Lyon called Meyzieu, long known to be a training ground for jihadis, even before the appearance of the Islamic State group.
+He is believed to have encouraged one of his brothers back home to carry out an attack in France, possibly on the stadium there.
+Two brothers were arrested in France.

+Three other French IS fighters had already been sentenced to death on Sunday, and a fourth on Monday.
+Those convicted can appeal their sentences within a month.

+Human rights groups have criticized Iraq’s handling of IS trials, accusing authorities of relying on circumstantial evidence and often extracting confessions under torture.

-France’s foreign minister said earlier Tuesday that his government is working to spare the group of condemned Frenchmen from execution after Iraq sentenced them to death - though France has made no effort to bring back captured French IS fighters.
+France’s foreign minister said earlier Tuesday that his government is working to spare the group of condemned Frenchmen from execution after Iraq sentenced them to death.

 Foreign Minister Jean-Yves Le Drian also reiterated France’s position but said the IS militants should be tried where they committed their crimes.